EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 ~~~

 **gmax=4.4** isn't quite large enough to push the error below tolerance (**1.0e-6**), but it is pretty close.
-You can check how well the total energy is converged by increasing **gmax**
+You can check how well the total energy is converged by increasing **gmax**:

 ~~~
 $ lmf ctrl.bi2te3 -vgmax=4.4 -vnkabc=3 --quit=band